bSchnepp/PathToolKit/README.md

 Completed features:

 	- Colors.
 In a bad way.
+	- Some shapes.
+Not all.
+Not enough.

 Roadmap:

 	- Within 4 months, start getting a Vulkan backend up.

-	- Complete a real program with PathToolKit in 1 year!
+	- Complete a real program with PathToolKit in 1 year.
 ___
 PathToolKit also has a sample folder for some programs utilizing the library.
 These are located in the 'Samples' folder.